DegreeCalc

 South Carolina offers the LIFE Scholarship ($5,000/year) and Palmetto Fellows Scholarship ($6,800/year) for merit-based aid.
 The SC Need-Based Grant provides up to $2,500/year.
 SC Lottery Tuition Assistance covers community college tuition.

 Beyond state programs, South Carolina students can access federal Pell Grants (up to $7,395/year for 2025-2026), Federal Supplemental Educational Opportunity Grants (FSEOG), and federal work-study programs.
 Students should complete the FAFSA as early as possible to maximize aid eligibility.
-Use our FAFSA EFC Calculator to estimate your expected family contribution.
+Use our FAFSA SAI Calculator to estimate your expected family contribution.

 Student Outcomes in South Carolina